 Dark green leafy vegetables are perhaps the most potent superfood on the planet.

 When most of us make green smoothies, we reach for spinach or kale.
+And then that’s all we use…forever.

 Here are some other leafy greens to consider adding to your green smoothies: